Hapoel Haifa B.C.: History

 The club has a rich history, and has been part of the Israeli Basketball Premier League for many years.
 Hapoel Haifa finished as runner-up to Maccabi Tel Aviv in 1962 and 1965.
 It came in second in the competition for the Israeli State Cup, in 1970/1971, 1984/1985, 2008/2009, and 2012/2013.

 In the 2011/12 season, its fans formed the club again.
 Hapoel Haifa was Israeli Artzit League Group North Runner-Up in 2015, and Champion in 2016, and Israeli National League Runner-Up in 2020.

+In the 2019/20 season, the National League was interrupted due to the COVID-19 outbreak in Israel.
+Due to the interruption, the Israeli Basketball Association decided that the two teams leading the league would be promoted to the Israeli Basketball Premier League.
+As a result of this decision, Hapoel Haifa was announced as a promoted team to the Israeli Basketball Premier League.

 Hapoel Haifa plays its home games in Romema Arena.